Vice (2018 film): Historical inaccuracies

 Real-life photograph of Dick Cheney and Donald Rumsfeld with President Gerald Ford at the Oval Office in 1975.

 Numerous scenes from the film were identified as being historically inaccurate, heavily dramatized, or presented without necessary context.
 Politifact stated that in certain scenes, "the line between historic facts and poetic interpretation gets fuzzy".

 During the early scene when Cheney first arrives for his congressional internship program in 1969, it is depicted that Cheney still has not yet decided whom he will work for and decides to work with Illinois's 13th district Congressman, Donald Rumsfeld following Cheney listening to and admiring Rumsfeld's speech.
 In real-life, Dick Cheney, who had been affiliated with the Republican Party and conservatism prior to his government service work, was actually introduced to Donald Rumsfeld by Rumsfeld's colleague in the House of Representatives, Congressman William A. Steiger from the 6th district of Wisconsin, to work under Rumsfeld when he was appointed by President Richard Nixon as Director of the Office of Economic Opportunity and needed more staff to work with.
 During Rumsfeld's tenure as Director of the Office of Economic Opportunity, Rumsfeld also brings along his old protégé from Rumsfeld's time at Princeton University, Frank Carlucci to work along with Dick Cheney to assist Rumsfeld with tasks as Director of the Office of Economic Opportunity.
 Carlucci later succeeded Rumsfeld as Director of the Office of Economic Opportunity when Rumsfeld was appointed as Counselor to the President by President Nixon.
 Rumsfeld, Cheney and Carlucci would all later serve as United States Secretary of Defense.

-An important scene in the film that depicts Dick Cheney conversing with Antonin Scalia in the mid-1970s about expanding the power of the executive branch is totally fictional.
+An important scene in the film that depicts Dick Cheney conversing with Antonin Scalia in the mid-1970s about expanding the power of the executive branch is entirely fictional.
 However, Cheney campaigned for increased presidential authority.
 In the scene, the "theory of the unitary executive" is mentioned although the phrase did not become used by legal scholars until the late 1980s.
-Politifact says that the film also "butchers" the meaning of the unitary executive when in reality, the theory says the president has ultimate control over the executive branch.
+Politifact says that the film also "butchers" the meaning of the unitary executive when in reality, the theory says the president has ultimate control over the executive branch, based on an interpretation of the Vesting Clauses.
 However, the film represents the theory as advocating for the president to have unlimited powers.

 McKay was criticized for going soft on Democrats for their role in the Iraq War in the film, which he later said was a mistake.
 "I regret not giving more blame to the Democrats, who went along with the war in Iraq...I made mistakes, read the reviews and went, 'Yes, fair,'" he told Variety in March 2022.